o-t-w/blog/src/content/blog/centering-things.md

   height: fit-content;
 ```

-An alternative approach that currently only works in Chrome and Firefox Nightly is to use `justify-self` and `align-self` instead of `margin`, but I can't discern any huge benefit over the older method:
+An alternative approach that currently only works in Chrome and [Firefox 134](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/134#css) is to use `justify-self` and `align-self` instead of `margin`, but I can't discern any huge benefit over the older method:

 ```css
   position: absolute;